-- Northolt had significantly more emergency admissions than expected for all causes, CHD, COPD and stroke - The SMR for Northolt West End under-75s is 118.2 - The SMR for under-75s circulatory diseases in Northolt West End is 154.4 - Northolt had a higher obesity prevalence rate than the England average among children in Reception and Year 6
+- Northolt had significantly more emergency admissions than expected for all causes, CHD, COPD and stroke - The SMR for Northolt West End under-75s is 118.2 - The SMR for under-75s circulatory diseases in Northolt West End is 154.4 - Higher obesity prevalence rate than the England average among children in Reception and Year 6

 Consideration should be given to incentives for further uptake from current providers and extending provision through community pharmacies.
-Implementation of the recently introduced Advanced Services - hypertension case-finding service and stop smoking Advanced Service - should be considered, based on the health issues identified above.
+Implementation of the recently introduced Advanced Services - hypertension case-finding service and Stop Smoking Advanced Service - should be considered, based on the health issues identified above.